munozr1/notehub/README.md

 ## Getting Started
 - A GitHub account
 - A Notion account
-9. Install the Extension:
+17. Install the Extension:
 Download and install the extension from the provided link.
-10. Authorize GitHub:
+18. Authorize GitHub:
 Follow the OAuth flow to authorize the extension to access your GitHub repositories.
-11. Link a Repository:
+19. Link a Repository:
-12. Update README:
+20. Update README:
 ## Usage
-13. Open Notion:
+21. Open Notion:
 Open your Notion workspace and navigate to the linked GitHub repository page.
-14. Make sure a repository is linked to the current Notion Page
+22. Make sure a repository is linked to the current Notion Page
-15. Edit README:
+23. Edit README:
 Make any necessary changes to the README content in the Notion page.
-16. Update GitHub README:
+24. Update GitHub README:
 Click the "Update README" button.
 Your changes will be pushed to the linked GitHub repository.
-## Support
-For any issues or support, please contact [support@example.com].
 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.